Reader, I’d like you to meet Spiteful Gillian.

 Sometimes she also says: “YOU’LL NEVER AMOUNT TO ANYTHING.”
 Or, “YOU’RE JUST NOT THAT GOOD.”
 Or, “IT’S TOO LATE FOR YOU.
 YOU’RE MIDDLE-AGED.
 HAHAHA!
 HEAR ME?
 MIDDLE-AGED!”
 To which I sometimes muster a whispered response, “barely middle-aged.”

 She’s big, she’s loud, she stands there with here hands on her hips, tapping her foot.
 She leans forward slightly so as to get in my face.
 I despise her.
+For the record, she’s named after a particularly loathsome character in a children’s book that I read to my children one million times but have somehow forgotten the name of.

 On my good days, I remind her that she’s only a stick figure.
 I tell her, “Talk all you want.
 I’m not listening,” or, “I know you’re right, but I’m doing this anyway,” or, “Well, so what, you don’t even have a nose!”